cmkobel/CompareM2/README.md

 ## What does it do?

-Some analyses are implemented, some are not yet (parenthesized programs in the list below)
+Some analyses are implemented, some are not yet.

 ### For each assembly